 - to assist the participants in identifying and eliminating biases in hiring and employment; - and to address issues of inclusion/exclusion in a transparent and collaborative fashion.

-The Director of Employment Services or Vice Chancellor of Human Resources is responsible for accountability of issuing the training and recording participants who successfully completed the training.
+The Director or VCHR is responsible for accountability of issuing the training and recording participants who successfully completed the training.
 Participants are required to be retrained every two years.

 Accountability plan for Training for Screening/Selection Committees: